EMMC-ASBL/tripper/docs/index.md

 License and copyright
 ---------------------
-All files in this repository are licensed under the [MIT license](LICENSE.md) with copyright &copy; 2022 SINTEF.
+All files in this repository are licensed under the [MIT license](LICENSE.md).
+If not stated otherwise in the top of the file, it has copyright &copy; 2022 SINTEF.